healthykitchen101/healthykitchen101.com/vacuum-sealers/tests/dry-food.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/vacuum-sealers/weighing-black-rice-for-dry-food-test-clp0qcnhl0000vo88cp95ateh.jpg" alt="Measuring the weight of a bag of black rice grains that would later be used as part of the dry food test for our vacuum sealers." width="640" height="427">

-We will begin by filling a bag with 2.2 pounds (1 kilogram) of rice, vacuuming it, and sealing it.
+We will begin by filling a bag with 35.2 ounces (1 kilogram) of rice, vacuuming it, and sealing it.
 The bag will be connected to a vacuum pressure gauge, which measures the pressure in kPA.
 Additionally, we will time how long each sealing session takes using a timer.

 For each model, we will conduct two measurements, and then we'll calculate the average of the results.